GRyslan/MealDropPetProject/README.md

 Not hosted(and maybe will not)

 Current Task:
- make final version of auth with access and refresh tokens and tests
+ make tests with API and integration with github

-Current Technology Stack:
+Current Technologies Stack:
 React.js, TypeScript(for client), RTK Query, Mui,

 Express.js, Rabbit MQ, Mongoose (for Mongo DB), jsonwebtoken